What is a Minor in College?

 Lee suggests combining minors and majors that are complementary, with skills that overlap.
 “A minor in American Studies is a really interesting pair for a major in American History or American Literature,” he said.

 Minors can serve two purposes, both equally useful and important.
 One benefits you professionally and the other benefits you personally.
-On a professional level, “employers continue to say that they want graduates with a broad skill and knowledge base who can work with other people, make good decisions and grow with the company,” DiPirro said.
+“Employers continue to say that they want graduates with a broad skill and knowledge base who can work with other people, make good decisions and grow with the company,” DiPirro said.

 When it comes to your education, don’t be afraid to take a chance.
 You are in the driver’s seat and get to chart your own path.
 That’s what a minor is ultimately all about.